 What are learning management systems (LMS)?

-An LMS stands for learning management system and is software with features that allow users to create, author, automate, and deliver eLearning content and training courses.
+A learning management system and is software with features that allow users to create, author, automate, and deliver eLearning content and training courses.

 Originally, online training platforms were a response to making learning more accessible and controlled in a company setting.